 If you watch a local patch what was your 100th patch bird?
 What do you think mine will be?
 I’d love to hear your thoughts.

-My final conclusion will is that my 100th bird will be a REDWING I’ll probably have it flying over Wednesday (when I go out next) but what ever the case I’m pretty impressed I’m talking about my 100th Manor Farm Bird already! – It finally fell – A Wet Walk and a Damp Squib.
+My final conclusion is that my 100th bird will be a REDWING!
+I’ll probably have it flying over Wednesday (when I go out next).
+But whatever the case I’m pretty impressed I’m talking about my 100th Manor Farm Bird already! – It finally fell – A Wet Walk and a Damp Squib.

-If you enjoyed What will be my 100th Manor Farm Bird, or found it useful, then please do share it with your friends using the links below
+Did you enjoy What will be my 100th Manor Farm Bird?
+Or find it useful?
+Then please do share it with your friends using the links below.